Episcopal Leadership Working Group Report now available

 - York-Scarborough: April 21 from 6:30 p.m. to 8:30 p.m.

 - Trent-Durham: April 27 from 6:30 p.m. to 8:30 p.m.

 - York-Simcoe: April 29 from 6:30 p.m. to 8:30 p.m.

 The Diocese of Toronto’s Archives is asking Anglicans in the Diocese to consider submitting their COVID-19 Pandemic experiences to the Archives.
 It is important that events are documented on a diocesan, congregational and individual level, so that future generations can understand what life was like during COVID-19.
 Submissions can be in written form, photographs or other mediums and we are actively seeking letters, journals and photographs demonstrating how COVID-19 has impacted the lives of members of the Diocese.
 These submissions can be used for research or exhibits in the future.
 As the pandemic continues it may be hard to know where to start in documenting your experience; the Archives has set up a webpage with some questions that may help guide you, as well as an online submission form here.
 Alternatively, submissions can physically donated to the Archives for preservation, or scanned and sent by email to be preserved electronically.
 If you have any questions, please contact Claire Wilton at firstname.lastname@example.org

-FaithWorks is hosting an Evening of Celebration and Appreciation on Friday, May 28 from 7:30 p.m. to 8:30 p.m.
-This wonderful evening will include a Service of Evensong from All Saints’ Church, a message from Bishop Andrew Asbil, the premiere of the 25th anniversary video, virtual visits to a few ministry partners and a segment to recognize significant contributions.
+On Friday, May 28, from 7:30 to 8:30 p.m., FaithWorks is hosting an Evening of Celebration and Appreciation.
+The evening will include the Service of Evensong from All Saints’ Church, a message from Bishop Andrew Asbil, the premiere of the 25th anniversary video, virtual visits to a few ministry partners and a segment to recognize significant contributions.
 Information for registration will be forthcoming.
 Please save the date!

 Cross-Canada symposium seeks to move “Beyond Housing to Homefulness”